 URP 4423 (3) Introduction to Environmental Planning and Resource Management

-Required Environmental Science courses (choose a total of 15 hours from the lists below)
+Required Environmental Science courses (choose a total of 15 hours from the courses below)

-At least 9 hours must be from List 1.
-You must satisfy all course pre-requisites prior to enrolling.
+At least 9 hours must be from List below.
+You must satisfy all course prerequisites prior to enrolling.

 EOC 4631 (3) Marine Pollution